 How to design a computer with outstanding graphics capabilities?

 When the Atari 400 & 800 8-bit computers arrived on the market at the very end of 1979, they immediately stood out from the competition of the time.
-Their graphics and sound performance in particular were truly extraordinary when compared to the likes of Apple II (1977), Commodore PET (1977) & Tandy/RadioShack TRS-80 (1977). (please read the "Atari 400 Salesperson's guide" article in the knowledge base for all the details).
+Their graphics and sound performance in particular were truly extraordinary when compared to the likes of Commodore PET (Jan 1977), Apple II (Jun 1977) & Tandy/RadioShack TRS-80 (Aug 1977).
+Please read the "Atari 400 Salesperson's guide" article in the knowledge base for all the details.

 {1} Jay Miner in particular designed specialised chips for the Atari VCS/2600, then for the Atari 8-bit computers, then for the unreleased Atari 1850XLD — chips later used in the Amiga 1000.

-{2} NTSC computers: 1.789773 MHz; PAL computers: 1.7734475 MHz.
+{3} NTSC computers: 1.7897725 MHz; PAL computers: 1.77344625 MHz.
 "De Re Atari" (early draft) explains why the computer is clocked at this speed and not just at 1 or 2 MHz.
-This rate was chosen so that 1 machine cycle is equivalent in length to 2 colour clocks.
 It's when you read these kinds of "details" that you become fully aware that these engineers were really experts in the field: Atari had been designing, building and selling video game cabinets with great success since 1972.

 Here is a description from the book "De Re Atari" (early draft), slightly rewritten by me